 In the Berlin project a 55km pipeline was built and a Brillouin-based optical fibre sensor was selected as a leakage detection system [4].
 In order to cover the whole pipeline distance, it was decided to use two DiTeSt analyzers although one instrument would have been theoretically able to cover the whole distance with its two channels.
-However the installation of the fibre cable required some 60 splices (that correspond to a additional loss of up to 3 dB) which reduces the distance range of the instrument accordingly and justified the use of two instruments.
+However the installation of the fibre cable required some 60 splices (that correspond to a additional loss of up to3 dB) which reduces the distance range of the instrument accordingly and justified the use of two instruments.
 The selected sensing cable is a customized version of a standard armoured telecommunication fibre optics cable for underground applications.
 The cable includes the optical fibres used for temperature monitoring as well as fibres for data communication between the instruments and the control room and additional spare fibres.

-Figure 6: Schematic representation of the brine pipeline built to evacuate the brine from Rüdersdorf and transport it to Heckelberg where the brine in injected back into the ground.
+Fig. 6: Schematic representation of the brine pipeline built to evacuate the brine from Rüdersdorf and transport it to Heckelberg where the brine in injected back into the ground.
 Both DiTeSt instruments have two measurement channels, respectively called sensor 1 to 4.
+The sensors temperature profiles are periodically transferred to the central PC for further processing and alarm generation.